kensun0/Parallel-Wavenet/README.md

 You should read citing6's codes first, then you can implement the original wavenet.

 We use mel-scale spectrogram transforming from real wav as local conditions for convenience.
-You can train a tacotron model to

-get predicted mel-scale spectrogram.
+You can train a tacotron model to get predicted mel-scale spectrogram.

 A good teacher network is VERY VERY VERY important for training the student network.

 # Teacher training Step

 1. Replace casual conv1d in citing6(masked.py) with Keras's implement.
+Refer to citing7.

-2. Implement a datafeeder
+2. Implement a datafeeder to provide mel and wav.
+Refer to citing9's datafeeder.py.

- using discretized mixture of logistics distribution instead of 256-way categorical distribution.
+3. Using discretized mixture of logistics distribution instead of 256-way categorical distribution.
+Refer ro citing8's nn.py.

+4. Training with Adam.

+# Student training Step

+1. Modify Teacher's datafeeder to provider white noises Z. One mixture logistic, np.random.logistic(size=wav.shape)

+2.